apache/trafficcontrol/docs/source/api/v3/servers_id.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

 :physLocationId:  An integral, unique identifier for the physical location where the server resides
 :profileId:       The :ref:`profile-id` the :term:`Profile` that shall be used by this server
 :revalPending:    A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
+:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
+This field defaults to standard epoch

+    .. note:: To maintain backwards compatibility, the ``revalPending`` boolean flag will trump this value.
+However, it is advised to no longer use the ``revalPending`` flag and is preferred to use this timestamp instead.

 :rack:           An optional string indicating "server rack" location
 :routerHostName: An optional string containing the human-readable name of the router responsible for reaching this server
 :routerPortName: An optional string containing the human-readable name of the port used by the router responsible for reaching this server